shufan-mct/shufan-mct.github.io/_pages/research.md

 _November 2020_

 [Grover’s algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm) is a quantum algorithm that is used to solve unstructured search problems.
-By implementing oracle and diffuser blocks repeatedly, the amplitude of the target quantum state will can be significantly amplified.
+By implementing oracle and diffuser blocks repeatedly, the amplitude of the target quantum state can be significantly amplified.

 In November 2020, I participated in the [IBM Quantum Challenge](https://github.com/qiskit-community/IBMQuantumChallenge2020) and designed Grover circuits with quantum Random Access Memory (qRAM) to search for solutions to the Lights Out Puzzles and Asteroid Puzzles.
-My submission ranked 10% among 2000 participants based on quantum costs.
+My submission ranked top 10% among 2000 participants based on the quantum costs.

 [[Code]](https://github.com/shufan-mct/IBM_quantum_challenge_2020)